Ichigomaxi/spatio-temporal-graph-builder/README.md

 - [graph helper functions](./utils/graph.py)

 ### 4. Global Tracking ###
+We perform window shifting to track a whole scene.
+An overview over the algorithm is explained in the [thesis](./documentation/220614_RAIStudentThesis_v12_final.pdf).

 Important files associated with this:
 - [Tracking module (with window shifting)](./tracker/mpn_tracker.py)